liaoherui/StrainScan/README.md

 optional arguments:
      -o, --output_dir              The output directory of constructed database.
+(Default: ./StrainScan_DB) -c, --cls_file		   The custom clustering file provided by user.
-(Default: ./StrainScan_DB) -k, --kmer_size               The size of k-mer, should be odd number.
+     -k, --kmer_size               The size of k-mer, should be odd number.
 (Default: k=31) -t, --threads		   The threads used to build the database. (default: t=1) -u, --uk_num                  The maximum number of unique k-mers in each genome to extract.
 (Default: 100000)